euc-dev/horizon-sdk/docs/horizon-webrtc-redir-setup/collecting-logs-for-troubleshooting.md

+---
+layout: page
-# Collecting Logs for Troubleshooting
+title: Collecting Logs for Troubleshooting
+hide:
+  #- navigation
+  - toc
+---

 If you experience any issues on the client endpoint or agent machine, collect the necessary logs to assist your Omnissa support representative in troubleshooting.